Wrinkling of a spherical lipid interface induced by actomyosin cortex: RESULTS AND DISCUSSION

 We examined the spatial properties of the wrinkle emergence, which we hypothesize was caused by the lateral contractile stress generated by the actomyosin cortex underlying the lipid interface.
 Note that the distribution of actin observed by fluorescence was laterally homogeneous throughout the wrinkle development, except for the effect of focal depth.
-To quantify the shape of the wrinkles, the radial position of the deformed cortex taken from the droplet center was calculated based on confocal fluorescence images of droplet equators\footnote{See Supplemental Material for details.}.
-Then, the spatial power spectra were calculated for various sizes of droplets.
-The droplet radius $R$ is defined as the mean radial length from the two-dimensional center of mass.
-Figure~\ref{fig:fig3}(a) shows the spatial power spectra of typical droplets with various radii.
-This result indicates that the dominant contributor to deformation exhibits transitional behavior.
-Their scaling exponents change from $-4$ for smaller droplets ($R\sim5\,\mathrm{\mu m}$) to $-2$ for larger droplets ($R>20\,\mathrm{\mu m}$), exhibiting convergence at $-2$ with the increase in droplet size [Fig.~\ref{fig:fig3}(b)].
+Here, we focused on the curvature dependence of the wrinkling deformation induced by actomyosin cortex.
+Along the above described procedures, the spatial power spectra were calculated for various sizes of droplets.
+Figure~\ref{fig:fig4}(a) shows the spatial power spectra of three typical droplets with various radii.
+Their power-law scaling exponents of spatial frequency $q$ change from $-4$ for smaller droplets ($R\sim5\,{\rm \mu m}$) to $-2$ for larger droplets ($R>20\,{\rm \mu m}$).
+Figure~\ref{fig:fig4}(b) exhibits the convergence of the scaling exponents at $-2$ with the increase in droplet size, ranging from $R=1.9\,{\rm \mu m}$ to $53.4\,{\rm \mu m}$ (Fig.~\ref{fig:fig4}(b)).